 - A simple yet disciplined approach to intake discipline represents the best opportunity for small IT leaders to reconcile the imbalance between supply and demand in order to ease IT workloads and improve project success rates.

 - Intake discipline doesn’t require a high degree of project portfolio management (PPM) rigor or formal approval from senior executives.
 You can start alleviating supply-demand pain points right away by introducing small increments of change to your workflow.
 You can introduce more layers of change and rigor as your capabilities evolve and workloads become more balanced.

 - Streamline the intake workflow into a single funnel to protect your team against over-allocation and enable better portfolio oversight into work in progress.

 - Improve stakeholder relations by setting realistic expectations for the lifecycle of each request and providing increased transparency into IT’s processes.

-- Align prioritization with available resource capacity in order to drive the throughput of the highest value requests.
+- Understand available resource capacity of IT staff in order to drive the throughput of the highest value requests.